 Department Head: Chris Reilly

-Connecticut Technical High School System's Mechatronics course breakdown by grade.
+Connecticut Technical Education and Career System's Mechatronics course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Mechatronics wins school spirit award.The award was presented by local celebrity, Fox61 Meteorologist Matt Scott.

 Students deciding to enter the Mechatronics field will be introduced to the basics of safety as well as equipment identification and use.
 Students are introduced to mechanisms and a wide variety of electromechanical principles and practices.
 Safety, hand tool and digital multi-meter use are demonstrated and practiced.

 Basics of Electrical and Electronic Circuitry, Motors, Generators, Motor Controls and Power Supplies(EM210)

 In Grade 10, students learn circuit interpretation, design and construction through the use of computer-assisted training and simulators.
 Principles of direct current, alternating current, magnetism, semiconductors and electronic devices are taught and practiced.
 Students demonstrate the ability to use test equipment to measure electrical and mechanical variables.